Online Course Registration

 Engineering at Illinois Online offers the flexibility and convenience to pursue an advanced degree, certification, or professional training while keeping your current career on track.

-December 15: first day of Fall 2017 final exams
+May 4: first day of Spring 2018 final exams

 Students who have not been admitted to a degree program should register by Monday, January 8, 2018.
 Registration after this date may delay receipt of NetID and NetID password.